r4victor/tenthousandmeters/content/blog/python_bts_05.md

 }
 ```

 `SETLOCAL()` is a macro that essentially expands to `fastlocals[oparg] = value`.
 The `fastlocals` variable is just a shorthand for the `f_localsplus` field of a frame object.
-The `f_localsplus` field is an array of pointers to Python objects.
+This field is an array of pointers to Python objects.
 It stores values of local variables, cell variables, free variables and the value stack.
 Last time we learned that the `f_localsplus` array is used to store the value stack.
-In the next sections of this post we'll see how it's used to store values of cell and free variables.
-For now we're interested in the first part of the array that's used for local variables.
+In the next section of this post we'll see how it's used to store values of cell and free variables.
+For now, we're interested in the first part of the array that's used for local variables.

 We've seen that in the case of the `STORE_NAME` opcode, the VM first gets the name from `co_names` and then maps that name to the value on top of the stack.
 It uses `f_locals` as a name-value mapping, which is usually a dictionary.
 In the case of the `STORE_FAST` opcode, the VM doesn't need to get the name.
 The number of local variables can be calculated statically by the compiler, so the VM can use an array to store their values.
-Each local variable corresponds to an index of the array.
+Each local variable can the be associated with an index of that array.
 To map a name to a value, the VM simply stores the value in the corresponding index.

-The VM doesn't need to get the names of local variables to load and store their values.
-Nevertheless, it stores the names of local variables in the `co_varnames` tuple in a code object.
+The VM doesn't need to get the names of variables local to a function to load and store their values.
+Nevertheless, it stores these names in a code object of the function in the `co_varnames` tuple.
+Why?
 Names are necessary for debugging and error messages.
 They are also used by the tools such as `dis` that reads  `co_varnames` to display names in parentheses:

 ```text
               2 STORE_FAST               1 (y)
 ```

-CPython provides the `local()` built-in function that returns the name-value mapping of the current namepace in the form of a dictionary.
+CPython provides the [`locals()`](https://docs.python.org/3/library/functions.html#locals) built-in function that returns the local namespace of the current code block in the form of a dictionary.
 The VM doesn't keep such a dictionary for functions but it can built one on the fly by mapping keys from `co_varnames` to values from `f_localsplus`.

-The `LOAD_FAST` opcode simply pushes `f_localsplus[oparg]` on the stack:
+The `LOAD_FAST` opcode simply pushes `f_localsplus[oparg]` onto the stack:

 ```C
 case TARGET(LOAD_FAST): {